Western Digital buyout of SanDisk: One of the largest 2015 M&A deals in semiconductor space

 A changing landscape and the high pressure that the semiconductor space is exposed to are playing major roles in these multi-billion-dollar deals.
 Slow growth, increasing competition, and rapid shifts in the technology space have pressured chip manufacturers and equipment suppliers to acquire scale and breadth.

 Increasing costs have driven chip manufacturers and their suppliers to consolidate in the midst of a falling demand for PCs and servers.
-Recently, Intel (INTC) and Taiwan Semiconductor Manufacturing (TSM) announced the slashing of their capital expenditures.
+Recently, Intel Taiwan Semiconductor Manufacturing (INTC) and Intel Taiwan Semiconductor Manufacturing (TSM) announced the slashing of their capital expenditures.
 The reason was a weakness in the industry.

 By joining hands either through integration, joint ventures, mergers, or acquisitions, these players intend to capture a bigger slice of the semiconductor pie to carve out a space for themselves.